 Whether having an online store is your way of creating a passive income stream, or start a full-fledged business, there are a number of factors that play into running a successful e-commerce business.
 It takes a lot of hard work to get an e-commerce store established, so it’s sometimes easy to overlook the small things.

-Here are 5 common e-commerce mistakes you should avoid:
+Here are five common eCommerce mistakes you should avoid.

 1. Bad Hosting